SourcePot/BankHolidays/README.md

 # Bank Holidays

-The repository contains the PHP class `SourcePot\BankHolidays\holidays` which provides country and regionas specific holidays as event-arrays.
-The country-specific bank holidays are derived from different sources such as the goverment (for the UK from *Gov.uk*) or calculated from rules .
+The repository contains the PHP class `SourcePot\BankHolidays\holidays` which provides country and regions specific holidays as event-arrays.
+The country-specific bank holidays are derived from different sources such as the goverment (for the UK from *Gov.uk*) or calculated from rules.

 Depending on the country, dates are derived from rules (such as for Germany) or a goverment internet resource is used (such as *Gov.uk*).